-A DSCR of 0.78 shows that the company has enough cash flow to cover 78% of the annual debt payment.
-Besides fundamental factors used in credit analysis, environmental factors like competition, taxation, regulatory climate, globalization can also reflect the borrower’s ability to repay the debt.
+A DSCR of 0.78 shows the company has enough cash flow to cover 78% of the annual debt payment.
+Besides fundamental factors used in credit analysis, environmental factors like competition, taxation, regulatory climate, and globalization can also reflect the borrower’s ability to repay the debt.

 Credit Analysis Ratios

 Numerous ratios are used in the process of credit analysis for decision making.
 The important ratios are discussed below: